benjystanton/interaction-design-training/acessibility.md

 [Never Justify Type on the Web](http://designforhackers.com/blog/never-justify-type-on-the-web/)

 ### Line spacing
 Make sure the vertical white space between lines of text is enough so that the taller letters don’t bump into each other.
 It’s also possible to have too much space.
-If you’re eye is more drawn the gaps than the text then you probably need to reduce your line spacing a little.
+If you’re eye is drawn the gaps between lines instead of the text itself then you probably need to reduce your line spacing a little.

 [Line Spacing](http://practicaltypography.com/line-spacing.html)

 ## Colour

 ### Don’t use colour alone to give meaning
 Users who are colour blind can miss out on important information if you don’t consider their needs when designing.
-For example if you highlight a required form field with a red outline, this could be invisible to them.
+For example, if you highlight a required form field with a red outline, this will be invisible to some people.

 [Colour accessibility](https://24ways.org/2012/colour-accessibility/)

 ### Colour contrast
 Text must have contrast ratio of at least 4.5:1.
 Larger text doesn’t need as much contrast.
 A contrast ratio of at least 3:1 is enough for anything over 18 point.

-Watch out: good displays like those on Macbook Pros have much higher contrast than most monitors.
+Good displays like those on Macbook Pros have much higher contrast than most monitors.
 Test your design on an average, low-res PC display, whilst squinting.
 That should give you a better idea of how some users struggle to read low contrast interface text.

 Very light text is overused by designers.
 We rely on it, because contrast can balance a design.
 But, if you have to add very light text to a design in order for it to feel balanced then you probably have too much stuff on the page.